memorial day, USA flag in front of New York

 view-summit-observatory-over-manhattan-empire

-Head to the Top of the Rock for unreal views of the New York City expanse from 800 feet above ground level.
-You'll get 360-degree views and a new perspective on the city.
-If you want to go classic, then you can't beat the Empire State Building.
-Both provide distinctive views, and they're a lot of fun to visit as a pair, to see which you like better.
+Head to the Top of the Rock for unreal views of the wide expanse of New York City from 800 feet above ground level.
+You'll get 360-degree views and a whole new perspective on the city.
+If you prefer to go classic, then you can't beat the Empire State Building.
+Both provide distinctive views, and they're a lot of fun to visit as a pair to see which you like better, or to get an insta-worthy snap of both.

 See the city from the water